rust-lang/rustc-dev-guide/src/part-5-intro.md

 The code for codegen is actually a bit complex due to a few factors:

-- Support for multiple codegen backends (LLVM and Cranelift).
+- Support for multiple codegen backends (LLVM, Cranelift, and GCC).
 We try to share as much backend code between them as possible, so a lot of it is generic over the codegen implementation.
 This means that there are often a lot of layers of abstraction.
 - Codegen happens asynchronously in another thread for performance.
-- The actual codegen is done by a third-party library (either LLVM or Cranelift).
+- The actual codegen is done by a third-party library (either of the 3 backends).

-Generally, the [`rustc_codegen_ssa`][ssa] crate contains backend-agnostic code (i.e. independent of LLVM or Cranelift), while the [`rustc_codegen_llvm`][llvm] crate contains code specific to LLVM codegen.
+Generally, the [`rustc_codegen_ssa`][ssa] crate contains backend-agnostic code, while the [`rustc_codegen_llvm`][llvm] crate contains code specific to LLVM codegen.

 [ssa]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_codegen_ssa/index.html
 [llvm]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_codegen_llvm/index.html